newatoms/beta/_private/customers/stby/pitches/firearms-and-servicedesign.md

 ## Argument

 Anti terrorism is a heated subject where people take very active statements, often without the required knowledge and insights.
-Even though people feel the need to increase security, the arming of police officers feels like overkill for a lot of people.
-We think it is important and interesting to give insights in the reasoning behind this action from the perspective of service design.
+Even though people feel the need to increase security, the arming of police officers feels like too big of a change for a lot of people.
+We think it is important and interesting to give insights in the reasoning behind this action by looking at both the intended and un-intende influence it has on the behaviour of the end users (the citizens).

 ## Benefits